chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_freebsd_port_options_attributes.rst

    * - ``full_path``
      -
    * - ``name``
-     - |name port| This is the port for which a port options file will be modified.
+     - The name of the port.
+This is the port for which a port options file will be modified.
    * - ``options``
-     - |options freebsd|
+     - A |ruby hash| with the option name as the key and a boolean value.
+For example: ``"APACHE" => true``.
    * - ``source``
-     - |source freebsd| For example: ``source "freebsd-php5-options.erb"``.
+     - A template that is used to create the port options file.
+For example: ``source "freebsd-php5-options.erb"``.